 IF THERE’S ONE skill that will catapult you in work, love and life, it’s the ability to approach anyone, anywhere, anytime, and form a new relationship.
 I’m willing to bet that the urge to approach someone new—a cute girl on the street, a professional hero at a conference, or a dude at a cafe who seems like he’d be a cool friend—struck you at least once this week.
 I’m also willing to bet that you let at least one of those moments pass, and decided not to take the leap.
 It takes a lot of guts to approach a stranger and start talking.

 Think about all the things you do when you have a little time to fill on your own.
 Great places to approach someone are at coffee shops, gyms, museums, bookstores, grocery stores, or just standing in line somewhere anywhere.
 Once you look around, you’ll realize how many people are out there just waiting for you to say hello to them!
-The world is full of instant icebreakers.
-Just ask them what book they are reading, what they are drinking or how their day is going.
-If they are free, interested and single then they’ll want to chat back.
 If you’re thinking, “That all sounds well and good, but how?”
 I’m sorry to tell you there’s no foolproof formula, but here are a few methods I’ve seen work for me and other people in the past.
 It is best if you are solo when trying out these tactics.

 Showing you have a sense of humor is a real door-opener because it shows a willingness to be self-deprecating which can be very attractive.
 When you approach someone, a great opening line can be “Excuse me for interrupting.
 I can see you’re busy reading/working but you caught my attention so I thought I would risk public humiliation by introducing myself.
 My name is _________________ “ and take it from there!
 Sometimes when you give strangers the opportunity to talk to you, they can actually be cool.
 (But you’ve seen hundreds of rom-coms, so you know that.)
 This is another way to approach anyone, anywhere.

 Take a Survey